-In the backdrop of daunting impact of pandemic COVID-19 on trade and industry, member organisations of PHD Chamber have expressed their concern regarding extreme distress in

-Mitigating the Impact of Pandemic COVID-19 on Trade & Industry: PHDCCI Representations to Government of India and State Governments auto sector due to COVID-19 resulting in fall in sales.
+In the backdrop of daunting impact of pandemic COVID-19 on trade and industry, member organisations of PHD Chamber have expressed their concern regarding extreme distress in auto sector due to COVID-19 resulting in fall in sales.
 Further, the distress in the auto sector will also have cascading effect on all other sectors in the coming times.